UPTEC-F-23065/McPUFF/README.md

 - Only one GEF source file needs to be modified, ' ReadParameters.mac '.
 The list of parameters needs to be extended to encompass all parameters in the GEF source file ' parameters.bas '.
 This repository contains a modified copy of the GEF source code file [ReadParameters.mac](https://github.com/UPTEC-F-23065/McPUFF/blob/0aba22b49c58036d0ab31036d52f9ad9972be772/ReadParameters.mac), and a pdf-file showing the necessary [GEF Modifications](https://github.com/UPTEC-F-23065/McPUFF/blob/a0ae153531fa13ed95af9f5d99c407b0fbdb05f6/Modifications_of_GEF_for_TMC_simulations.pdf) if the user wants to implement the modifications on their own.
 - The necessary modifications for TALYS are described in detail in the GitHub repository [Modification-of-TALYS-for-TMC-simulations ](https://github.com/UPTEC-F-23065/Modification-of-TALYS-for-TMC-simulations.git).

+## McPUFF simulation flow chart

+A TMC simulation has two sources of uncertainties, one statistical and one systematical.
+The systematical uncertainty is a measure of the model response to uncertainties in the input data, which is the desired information.
+In order to reduce the statistical uncertainty, a large number (potentially thousands) of simulations are performed and hence the McPUFF program performs parallel simulations in loops until the desired number of simulations are performed.
+The user sets the parameters for the simulation at the outset and the rest of the simulation is automated.

+## McPUFF object structure

 ## Installation